sanjayr1/voter-pipeline/README.md

 DBT_PROFILES_DIR=. dbt run && \
 DBT_PROFILES_DIR=. dbt test
 ```
-`profiles.yml` targets `../data/processed/goodparty.duckdb`, so your local CLI shares the same warehouse as the Streamlit dashboard.
+`profiles.yml` targets `../airflow/include/data/processed/goodparty.duckdb`, so your local CLI shares the same warehouse that Airflow/dbt use inside the containers.
 The current sample data surfaces two WARN-level tests (missing state codes and registration activity older than 30 days); they’re documented data-quality issues and safe to ignore for demo runs.

 ### Running dbt inside the Astro containers (optional)
 Astro mounts `airflow/include` at `/usr/local/airflow/include`, so the scheduler already uses `/usr/local/airflow/include/dbt_voter_project`.
 Run the same commands inside the scheduler container if you need to debug in-place: